MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ## Review the evaluation results

-You have three evaluations created from different prompts.
+You have performed three evaluations based on different prompts and app settings.
 The results are stored in the `my_results` folder.
-Review how the results differ based on the prompts.
+Review how the results differ based on the settings.

 1. Use the review tool to see the results of the evaluations: